Lorti/manu.ninja/src/pages/2016-04-17-functional-reactive-game-programming-rxjs-breakout/index.md

 Equipped with the input stream from the previous snippet we can now create a stream that returns the position of the paddle according to the player's actions.
 We combine the ticker with the input stream and recalculate the position on each tick.
 The ticker itself is shown in the next section.

-The pure function in the scan operator first moves the paddle based on the elapsed time since the last frame (`ticker.deltaTime`{:.js}) and then clamps the value to the boundaries of our canvas.
+The pure function in the scan operator first moves the paddle based on the elapsed time since the last frame (`ticker.deltaTime`) and then clamps the value to the boundaries of our canvas.

 ~~~ js
 const paddle$ = ticker$